mreidsma/Libguides-Comments/README.markdown

 This tool is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with this tool.
 If not, see <http://www.gnu.org/licenses/>.
 Webkit browsers - Safari and Chrome.
 Try Firefox.)

-More questions?
-Feel free to contact Matthew Reidsma on Twitter at @mreidsma or via email at reidsmam@gvsu.edu.

-DEMO

-You can view a live version of this tool at http://matthewreidsma.com/projects/tweeps.

-FONTS

-I'm using the excellent League Gothic from The League of Moveable Type for the heading font on this tool.
-League Gothic is released under the Open Type License (a copy is included in the fonts/ folder).
-More info on League Gothic can be found here: http://www.theleagueofmoveabletype.com/league-gothic

-COPYRIGHT

-This tool is copyright 2011 Matthew Reidsma.

-This tool is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-This tool is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this tool.
-If not, see <http://www.gnu.org/licenses/>.